-When getting a video without subtitle, you want to add subtitles to the video so that a viewer can better enjoy the video.
+When getting a video without subtitles, you want to add subtitles to the video so that a viewer can better enjoy the video.
 Luckily, it is very easy to add captions to videos.

-This guide will walk you through the steps to add subtitle or translations to videos (MP4, MKV, etc.), including how to create subtitles for a video and how to add subtitles to video with a subtitle maker.
+This guide will walk you through the steps to add subtitles or translations to videos (MP4, MKV, etc.), including how to create subtitles for a video and how to add subtitles to video with a subtitle maker.

 If you need to put subtitles on YouTube, jump to Part 2.